helsingborg-stad-arkiv/archive/README.md

      ```
    - Click **Run workflow**.

-5. Wait for the workflow to finish (a few minutes depending on site size).
+4. Wait for the workflow to finish.
+The archived site snapshot will be committed to the repository under the `/domain/YYYY-MM-DD/` folder structure.

-6. The site will be published automatically at:  https://github.io
+5. (Optional) Configure GitHub Pages manually in repository settings if you want to serve the archived files as a website.

 ---